OCT removes ambiguities in calcified lesions enabling proper stent expansion to achieve optimal results

 The use of intravascular imaging allows for more specific characterization and quantification of calcification compared to angiographic calcium classification as mild, moderate, or severe.

-OCT classifies calcium into deep, superficial and nodular, as well as eccentric or concentric calcium.
-Morphology and calcium assessment which are performed in the first step of MLD MAX workflow, M -Morphology, are important factors in determining the optimal treatment approach because different types of calcium requires a different treatment technique.1
+OCT helps to classify calcium into deep, superficial and nodular, as well as eccentric or concentric calcium.
+Morphology, and calcium, assessment is performed in the first step of the MLD MAX workflow.
+M- Morphology, is an important factor in determining the optimal treatment approach because different types of calcium require a different treatment technique.1

 OCT calcium score: Rule of 5s

-Measuring calcium depth w/ an OCT-based calcium score algorithm can help identify calcific lesions that would benefit from plaque modification before stent implantation.6 This algorithm looks at calcium thickness, calcium angle and calcium length which are among the most important parameters used to predict the need and success of calcium modification devices.
+Measuring calcium depth with an OCT-based calcium scoring algorithm can help identify calcific lesions that would benefit from plaque modification before stent implantation.6 This algorithm looks at calcium thickness, calcium angle and calcium length which are among the most important parameters used to predict the need and success of calcium modification devices.

 Lesions at risk of stent under-expansion have a calcium score of 4:6